Turkey is here! Shop whole Thanksgiving birds and cuts. SHOP CORN & SOY FREE TURKEY.

 And, if you're a natural food shopper like me, there are some extra things to look for in your butter.
 I want to make sure I'm making food with the best nutrition and least toxins possible.

 What makes the best natural butter?
-There are a bunch of factors, and I'm happy to report that MILLER'S A2/A2 BUTTER checks all the boxes:
+There are a bunch of factors, and I'm happy to report that MILLER'S A2/A2 BUTTER checks all the boxes.

 ✔️ Yellow Color.
 A natural yellow color is a sign that the cows are fed grass, not bland and subsidized grains like corn and soy.
 The yellower the butter, the better the butter.
+The yellow color comes from the beta-carotene (which your body converts into Vitamin A) in plants, so this is a distinct trait of butter from grass fed cows.
+Some conventional butters have added colors like annatto extract to make the butter superficially yellow.

 ✔️ A2/A2.
 Although butter is low in protein, it does have some.
 If you want to avoid the potential opiate effects and longterm health damage caused by the A1 beta-casein protein, then A2/A2 is the way to go.
+I also like to think of A2/A2 as the most heritage dairy there is, since A2/A2 cows weren't affected by a genetic mutation.

 Want to learn more?
 Keep scrolling for some butter-related recipes and blog posts to help you become a butter expert.
 After all, you deserve to have all the info you need, so you can be a smart natural food shopper.